 And yet, the Vermonters continued to govern Vermont.
 New York shrank from asserting its claims by force.
 The issue continued to fester.

 The next entrants in the statehood race emerged from the West.
-In 1784 Congress assumed sovereignty over the Northwest Territory, and adopted an ordinance written by Thomas Jefferson providing for the eventual settlers of the territory to organize themselves into new states (see Creating the Northwest Territory).
-In time, this would lead to new states north of the Ohio River.
+In 1784 Congress asserted sovereignty over the lands northwest of the Ohio River, and adopted an ordinance written by Thomas Jefferson providing for the eventual settlers of the land to organize themselves into new states (see Creating the Northwest Territory).
+In time, this would lead to new states in what is now the American Midwest.

 Matters miscarried at once.
 North Carolina had second thoughts, and resented the precipitate action of the Franklinites.
 The legislature repealed her act of cession in March 1785.
 Franklin sent a memorial to Congress anyhow, seeking admission as the fourteenth state.
 North Carolina, the memorial read, “claims a sovereignty over a country whose prayers she has rejected and whose interests she has forsaken”.
 Congress should “receive (Franklin) into the federal union”.